angular/angular/aio/content/guide/build.md

 ## Configuring browser compatibility

 The CLI uses [Autoprefixer](https://github.com/postcss/autoprefixer) to ensure compatibility with different browser and browser versions.
-You may find it necessary to target specific browsers or exclude certain browser versions from your build.
+You might find it necessary to target specific browsers or exclude certain browser versions from your build.

 Internally, Autoprefixer relies on a library called [Browserslist](https://github.com/browserslist/browserslist) to figure out which browsers to support with prefixing.
 Browserlist looks for configuration options in a `browserslist` property of the package configuration file, or in a configuration file named `.browserslistrc`.
 Autoprefixer looks for the `browserslist` configuration when it prefixes your CSS.

-* You can tell Autoprefixer what browsers to target by adding a browserslist property to the package configuration file, `package.json`:
+* Tell Autoprefixer what browsers to target by adding a browserslist property to the package configuration file, `package.json`:
 ```
  "browserslist": [
    "> 1%",